Xikai-Yang/cmu15213/proxylab/README.md

 configure our firefox browser
 ![Image text](https://github.com/Xikai-Yang/cmu15213/blob/master/img/brower.png)

-browse some webpages (only for HTTP request, not for HTTPS request)
+Browse some webpages (only for HTTP request, not for HTTPS request)

+And when you see the pages come out, it will be really exciting for a programmer!

 ![Image text](https://github.com/Xikai-Yang/cmu15213/blob/master/img/baidu.png)
 ![Image text](https://github.com/Xikai-Yang/cmu15213/blob/master/img/cufe.png)
 ![Image text](https://github.com/Xikai-Yang/cmu15213/blob/master/img/uibe.png)